RivasCVA/HyperTyper/README.md

 This app was made as a learner project for iOS and Swift.
 The goal was to learn the basic development process of an iOS app.
 This includes the usage of Storyboards and the integrations of CocoaPods.

 # Where Can I Download?
 No intentions were ever made to publisht this app to the Apple App Store.
 I don't feel like the app meets my personal requirements to be published.
-I may still come back later and add new features that would meet my requirements and possibly publish it to the App Store.
+This is mostly because it lacks a database integration to store user statistics.
+This means that the user currently only plays 'offline' and cannot see the stats of others.
+I may still come back later and add new features that would meet my requirements.
+If so, I may then publish it to the App Store.